SeldonIO/seldon-core/doc/source/workflow/overview.md

 ## Language Wrappers

-Language wrappers allows Seldon Core users to build reusable and non-reusable model servers.
+Language wrappers allows Seldon Core users to build `Reusable` and `Non-Reusable` model servers.
-As you will see, the whole process is very simple and requires user to only define logic that loads models and perform inference prediction as well as required runtime dependencies.
+As you will see, the whole process is very simple and requires user to only define logic that loads models and perform inference prediction as well as the required runtime dependencies.

 ![](../images/language-wrappers-1.svg)